ONEcampaign/Lost-Potential-Tracker/README.md

 The interim folder contains many `.dta` files, Stata's dataset format.
 These files are used and updated as needed when the analysis is executed.
 Generally, users should not need to access these files.

 ### Model
 The model folder contains an Excel file `LPC Financing - Methodology Tables and Summary - Final`, which enables a number of calculations on the impact of financing on learning poverty and related indicators.
 Users can use this file by modifying the rows highlighted in green on the *Summary* tab.
 Similar information is provided on the LPT website, but the Excel document allows for more granular control of the numbers.
+Anyone can download this information from the LPT website by clicking on the "data and sources" link at the bottom.

 ### Outputs
 The outputs folder contains a number of tables which track trends over time for the overall countries under study, for countries by income level, by UN and World Bank regions, and according to their inclusion in the OECD Fragility Framework.

 ### RawData
 This folder contains the raw population data `csv` files used in the analysis.
 When new estimates are available, they should be added to this folder.
 Note that the analysis uses the *medium variant* for projections.
-The anual population data must be downloaded for `Both Sexes`, `Male` and `Female`.
+The annual population data must be downloaded for `Both Sexes`, `Male` and `Female`.

 ### Syntax
 The Syntax folder contains all of the Stata scripts required to conduct the analysis.
 It is organised in two folders: